daw42/glslcookbook/README.md

 OpenGL Function Loading
 -----------------------

-The OpenGL header file and a function loader for a 4.3 core profile are included with this project.
+An OpenGL header file and a function loader for a 4.3 core profile are included with this project.
 They were generated using [GLAD][].
+This loader should also work on MacOS under a 4.1 core profile, but of course not all functions will load.

 The code has been tested with OpenGL 4.3 on Windows/Linux and OpenGL 4.1 on MacOS.